Drones and AI Disrupt Top 100 Defense Firms

 The UK’s ascent and Boeing’s path

-BAE Systems climbed above Boeing to sixth place on the strength of the F-35, Typhoon, Dreadnought submarines, and Australia’s Hunter-class frigate.
-Boeing, while still a giant, slipped as defense revenues softened and program pressures persisted.
-Yet, a significant sixth-generation fighter award and a reset on marquee programs could restore momentum.
-Drones, AI, and robotics challenge the top 100 defense firms because even aerospace icons must master autonomy, teaming, and digital design.
+BAE Systems jumped into sixth place ahead of Boeing thanks to the F-35, Typhoon, Dreadnought submarines and Australia’s Hunter-class frigate.
+Boeing, though still a giant, slipped as defense revenues weakened and programme pressures persisted.
+But a major sixth-generation fighter award and a reset of marquee programmes could restore momentum.
+Even aerospace icons must master autonomy, teaming and digital design.

 The data advantage